When are you open?

 Friday 9:00am - 4:00pm

-We are not open on weekends and we will be closed on Memorial Day, July 4th-5th, Labor Day, the United Way's Day of Caring, the day before Thanksgiving, Thanksgiving, the day after Thanksgiving, December 24th-26th, New Year's Day, and on days of elections to allow staff to go vote.
+We are not open on weekends and we will be closed on Memorial Day, July 4th-5th, Labor Day, the United Way's Day of Caring, the day before Thanksgiving, Thanksgiving, the day after Thanksgiving, the week of Christmas, New Year's Day, and on days of elections to allow staff to go vote.

 We will occasionally be closed due to inclement weather to prevent staff and patients from traveling on unsafe roads.